Spending on goods and services in all of South Africa’s townships is estimated at about R307 billion.

 Sekhaolelo says that within townships, people respect entrepreneurship, and are more likely to support brands that are advocating for entrepreneurship and helping to develop entrepreneurs.

 “Every entrepreneur and every township needs to have some sort of development.
-Brands need to look at how do we create a community of entrepreneurs in the township, how do we make sure that we engage with entrepreneurs and the leaders in the township because the leaders and entrepreneurs if they talk about the brand, engage with the brand and associate with the brand.
-So if you have flock of ambassadors that are entrepreneurs and young leaders within the township, then you are going to win the hearts of others in the township, because those leaders in the township will be able to get through to them.”
+Brands need to look at how we create a community of entrepreneurs in the township, and how we make sure that we engage with entrepreneurs and the leaders in the township because the leaders and entrepreneurs if they talk about the brand, engage with the brand and associate with the brand.
+So if you have a flock of ambassadors that are entrepreneurs and young leaders within the township, then you are going to win the hearts of others in the township, because those leaders in the township will be able to get through to them.”